tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 ### Elliptic Curve Diffie-Hellman

-For secp256r1, secp384r1 and secp521r1, ECDH calculations (including parameter
+   For secp256r1, secp384r1 and secp521r1, ECDH calculations (including key
-and key generation as well as the shared secret calculation) are performed according to {{!IEEE1363=DOI.10.1109/IEEESTD.2000.92292}} using the ECKAS-DH1 scheme with the identity map as the key derivation function (KDF), so that the shared secret is the x-coordinate of the ECDH shared secret elliptic curve point represented as an octet string.
-Note that this octet string ("Z" in IEEE 1363 terminology) as output by FE2OSP (the Field Element to Octet String Conversion Primitive) has constant length for any given field; leading zeros found in this octet string MUST NOT be truncated.
+   generation and shared secret calculation) are performed according to Sections 5.6.1.2 and 5.7.1.2 of {{KEYAGREEMENT}} using the Elliptic Curve Cryptography Cofactor Diffie-Hellman Primitive.
+The shared secret Z is the x-coordinate of the ECDH shared secret elliptic curve point represented as an octet string.
+Note that the octet string Z as output by the Field-Element-to-Byte String Conversion specified in Appendix C.2 of

-(Note that this use of the identity KDF is a technicality.
-The complete picture is that ECDH is employed with a non-trivial KDF because TLS does not directly use this secret for anything other than for computing other secrets.)
+   {{KEYAGREEMENT}} has constant length for any given field; leading zeros found in this octet string MUST NOT be truncated.
+See {{ecdhe-param}} for requirements on public-key validation.

 For X25519 and X448, the ECDH calculations are as follows: